unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/shares.md

 **Configuration**:
 - Enter the value in KB, MB, GB, or TB (e.g., `50GB`).
-- New user shares default to 10% of the disk’s total capacity.
+- New %%user shares|user-share%% default to 10% of the disk’s total capacity.

 :::warning
-Always configure **Minimum Free Space** when using the *fill-up* allocation method.
+Always configure **Minimum Free Space** when using the *fill-up* %%allocation method|allocation-method%%.
 If you do not set it, you may encounter "disk full" errors during write operations.
 :::

 :::caution
-There is a separate **Minimum Free Space** setting for **cache pools**.
-You can access this by going to the **Main** tab and clicking on a pool.
+There is a separate **Minimum Free Space** setting for **%%cache pools|cache-pool%%**.
+You can access this by going to the **Main** tab and clicking on a %%pool|cache-pool%%.
 Make sure to set this value higher than your largest file to avoid overfilling, especially for shares configured with *Yes* or *Prefer* cache modes.
 :::

 **Limitations**:

-- Unraid prioritizes **split level** rules over free space settings.
+- Unraid prioritizes **%%split level|split-level%%** rules over free space settings.
 If splitting is not allowed, files may still fill up a disk regardless of the free space threshold.
 - Updating existing files (for example, when growing backup files) does not trigger redistribution, which can lead to "disk full" errors as time goes on.

 For more detailed guidance, use the **Help** icon in the **WebGUI** while configuring your shares.